LucaMueller1/SurvHey-FrontEnd/README.md

-# SurvHey Front-End
+# SurvHey FrontEnd

-This is the Front-End of the awesome SurvHey project.
+This is the FrontEnd of the awesome SurvHey project.

 ## Run with NGINX Webserver in Docker
 ```sh